-Community-based, home-like residential program for youth under the age of 18 and licensed by the Department of Social Services (DSS) and/or the Department of Behavioral Health and Developmental Services (DBHDS) and/or certified by DJJ.
+Community-based, home-like residential program for youth under the age of 18 and licensed by the Department of Social Services (DSS) and/or the Department of Behavioral Health and Developmental Services (DBHDS).
 Youth may be eligible for a parental placement at a group home on a short-term basis, when they are released from commitment with no other safe or viable living arrangements.

-Group Home: A Department of Social Services (DSS) licensed and/or DJJ certified community-based group home (Children's residential facility) for no more than 12 youth under the age of 18.
+Group Home3: A Department of Social Services (DSS) licensed community-based group home (Children's residential facility) for no more than 12 youth under the age of 18.
 Group homes must provide 24-hour care and supervision, guidance, and protection for youth.
 Programming may include a variety of daily living skills and prosocial behaviors.
 Service is billed daily and includes room and board, daily supervision, and case coordination (therapy services are not included).
 Service is billed as a flat fee per day.